seedcase-project/spaid/README.md

 export PATH=$HOME/.local/bin:$PATH
 ```

-Close your terminal and re-run the code to check that it worked.
+Close your terminal and re-run the `echo` code above to check that it
+worked.

 If it worked and you now see the folder, you have installed the spaid
 helper functions!